kingston-hackSpace/Distance_Sensors/Ultrasonic.md

 - One you have wired your ultrasonic sensor to the Arduino board (as explained above), plug the board to your computer.

-- Download [this 'ultrasonic sensor' code] and upload it to your Arduino board.
+- Download [this 'ultrasonic sensor' code](https://github.com/kingston-hackSpace/Distance_ultrasonic-pololuIR_sensors/blob/main/ultrasonic.ino) and upload it to your Arduino board.

-- Open the Arduino IDE's Serial Monitor to see the data coming from the sensor
+- Open the Arduino IDE's Serial Monitor to see the data coming from the sensor.

 - See an [explanation of this code here](https://projecthub.arduino.cc/Isaac100/getting-started-with-the-hc-sr04-ultrasonic-sensor-7cabe1)
 ---